kofooyewale/kofooyewale/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
+- Cleaning, validating, and structuring data
+Creating an AI-powered chatbot dashboard using Streamlit Automating workflows with Python
+Web scraping and real-time data collection
+Exploring AI models and Generative AI concepts ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...